injamam-sourov/cgpa-calculator/README.md

 <a href="source/cgpa-0.1.cpp">cgpa-0.1.cpp</a> - source code for version 0.1 (August 27, 2019)</br>
 <a href="bin/cgpa-0.0.exe">cgpa-0.0.exe</a> - executable for intitial release (August 26, 2019)</br>
 <a href="source/cgpa-0.0.cpp">cgpa-0.0.cpp</a> - source code for initial release (August 26, 2019)</br>

+### Updates
+v0.1 - refactored code and added waiver based on cgpa